home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ## Docker Network Isolation

-The `advertise_ip` and `advertise_mac` options can be used to run this integration even inside a ephemeral Docker container with network isolation enabled, e.g. not using the host network.
+The `advertise_ip` and `advertise_mac` options can be used to run this integration even inside an ephemeral Docker container with network isolation enabled, e.g., not using the host network.

 To use `advertise_ip` and `advertise_mac`, add the options to your `homekit` config: